AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 * **Fragment Paragraphs**

-  * Blocks of text, that are:
+  * Blocks of text, often multi-line, that are delimited as individual entities.

-    * separated by vertical spaces (carriage return)
-    * in multi-line text elements

   * In the [Rich Text](/help/assets/content-fragments/content-fragments-variations.md#rich-text) and [Markdown](/help/assets/content-fragments/content-fragments-variations.md#markdown) modes, a paragraph can be formatted as a header, in which case it and the following paragraph belong together as one unit.